 - 1 cup freshly squeezed lemon juice

 - 1 cup simple syrup

 - 1 or 2 oranges, sliced

-- To create simple syrup, pour ~1/2 cup of water and ~1/2 cup of pure cane sugar into a small pot and heat slowly on medium low, stirring until the sugar is dissolved.
-Measure one cup of the simple syrup and place in refrigerator (or freezer if you're in a hurry) to cool as you prep the other ingredients.
+- To create simple syrup, pour ~1/2 cup of water and ~1/2 cup of pure cane sugar into a small pot and heat slowly on medium-low, stirring until the sugar is dissolved.
+Measure one cup of the simple syrup and place it in the refrigerator (or freezer if you're in a hurry) to cool as you prep the other ingredients.
 Reserve extra for use another time.

 - If possible, use freshly squeezed lemon juice.
 Halve the lemons and squeeze by hand or use a juicer until you have one cup of fresh lemon juice.
 If you'd rather use bottled lemon juice, I recommend finding an organic pure lemon juice brand for the best flavor.

 - Use a clean empty seltzer or juice bottle to mix 2 cups of name-brand bourbon (Jim Beam is a great choice) with 1 cup of lemon juice and 1 cup of simple syrup.
 If you're in a rush to chill, add a couple of ice cubes.
 Refrigerate until serving.

 - Fill glasses with ice, shake your mixing bottle or bar shaker vigorously, and pour whiskey sour over a glass filled with ice.

 - Slice oranges to use as garnish with the maraschino cherries.
 Garnish by dropping orange and cherry into the glass or for a decorative take, fold the orange around the cherry and use a plastic skewer.
 Enjoy with friends!

 Rules Can be Bent or Broken